Justin-Watkins/Justin-Watkins.github.io/04-FramingProjects.md

 5. Communicating the results
 6. Deploying the results

-This can often be a recursive or iterative process.
-There are numerous questions that you have to answer about what tools you will need, whether you have the internal resources, what is the return-on-investment, how long will this take, will anybody use it, have we done this before and if so, what were the results.
+This can often be an iterative process.
+There could be numerous questions that you have to answer about what tools you will need, whether you have the internal resources, what is the return-on-investment, how long will this take, will anybody use it, have we done this before and if so, what were the results, etc. This process may also be more useful when you are just beginning to do this work.
+The seasoned analyst will have a good idea of where to begin on a project through experience.

-We can move up a level in terms of how we are considering projects.
-Strategic frameworks tend to have one thing in common.
-They follow a process.
-This "process consists of four basic elements." [@Wheelen2008]

-- Environmental Scanning
-- Strategy formulation
-- Strategy implementation
-- Evaluation and control

-The basic premise is always the same.
+The basic premise is always the same when working through one of these projects.
 You create some objectives based on environmental considerations, build some programs to implement those objectives, and you monitor performance.
 Honestly, it isn't difficult but the process tends to be overlooked.
-Larger projects can smother and die under their own weight.
+Larger projects can smother and die under their own weight if all of the considerations (including political considerations) aren't considered.
 A good plan can help keep them breathing.

 ## Defining goals

 Defining your goals can be easy or difficult.
 You'll likely need to be able to translate your product into an operational tactic that can be understood and leveraged by a functional unit of the business.
-For instance, a Sales team may say that they want to _sell more tickets and they need more leads_.
+A Sales team may say that they want to _sell more tickets and they need more leads_.
 A marketing team may say that they want to understand _return on marketing investment_.
 How do you translate these statements into a practical solution?
 Each request contains a number of questions.

-_Why_ is the most important question to answer.
 There are several management techniques that look for root causes.
 One being the aptly named "5 Whys" [@Serrat2017].
 These subjects are outside the scope of this book.
-The point here is that we need the context of why in order to devise a plan.
-You should consider this a critical component of defining a goal as a part of the _discovery process_.
+The point here is that we should seek to understand why you are doing something in order to devise a plan.
+It sounds obvious and you should consider this a critical component of defining a goal as a part of the _discovery process_.
 Let's explore an example:

 Your ticket sales manager says "that they need more leads so that they can sell more season tickets."
 What is this person asking?
 It could be one of several things and some of these _things_ may have evolved from how that person is incentivized.
-In fact, it is interesting to think about how incentives guide behavior (see _Freakonomics: A rogue economist explores the hidden side of everything_ [@Levitt2005].
-What might our sales manager really be saying?
+In fact, it is always interesting to think about how incentives guide behavior (see _Freakonomics: A rogue economist explores the hidden side of everything_ [@Levitt2005].
+What could our sales manager really be saying?

 - I want to make more phone calls.
-The numbers of calls causes us to sell more tickets.
+The numbers of calls _causes_ us to sell more tickets.
 - Our current leads are not closing at the rate I need in order to hit _my_ goals.
 - I don't have enough leads to keep my guys working.